From Maximum of Intervisit Times to Starving Random Walks

 The territory covered by random walks (RWs) constitutes a fundamental property with significant implications in quantifying the efficiency of diverse stochastic exploration processes, ranging from animal foraging behaviors~\cite{gordon1995development} to the trapping of diffusing molecules~\cite{hollander_weiss_1994}.
 Usually, this explored territory is quantified by the number $N(t)$ of distinct sites visited at time $t$~\cite{vineyard1963number}.
 Its average, variance and, in some cases, full distribution have been determined analytically \cite{Hughes_1995,Gall_1991,gillis_2003,biroli2022number}.
 However, since $N(t)$ is a cumulative quantity, it does not describe the detailed dynamics of the exploration process.
 In particular, it does not differentiate between trajectories in which new sites are discovered at an almost regular rate, and those in which they are essentially found towards the end of exploration, corresponding to long periods of time with no new sites discovered.

 Very recently, as a first step to account for this disparity between random trajectories, another fundamental quantity was introduced \cite{regnier2022complete, regnier2023universal}: the time $\tau_k$ required for the RW to find a site that it never visited previously when $k$ distinct sites have already been visited, see Fig.~\ref{fig:Intro}.
-These random variables are indeed very useful because they encompass the full dynamics of the visitation statistics.
-In one dimension, they have been shown to allow a full characterization of the multiple time correlations of $N(t)$~\cite{regnier2022complete,regnier2023range}.
-In higher dimensions, despite the geometrical complexity of the territory explored by a RW, the distribution of the $\tau_k$ can be characterized analytically~\cite{regnier2023universal}.
+These random variables are indeed very useful because they encompass the full dynamics of the visitation statistics \cite{regnier2022complete,regnier2023range,regnier2023universal}.